 A partnership firm would have to additionally attach the deed or partnership, etc.

 When can the registration of an establishment be revoked?

 There are certain circumstances when the registration of an establishment can be revoked:

 In case the registering officer is satisfied that the registration has been obtained by misrepresentation or suppression of any material fact or any reference has been made to him on his behalf, otherwise, or

 If the registration has become ineffective and useless because of any other reason.
-Then in that case, it can be revoked.
+Then, in that case, it can be revoked.

-Thus, in both the cases, an opportunity for the principal employer of the establishment shall be given by the registering officer to be heard.
-Also, in case the registration is to be revoked, he will also obtain previous approval of the appropriate Government.
+Thus, in both cases, an opportunity for the principal employer of the establishment shall be given by the registering officer to be heard.
+Also, in case the registration is to be revoked, he will also obtain a previous approval of the appropriate Government.

 The registration is mandatory for any establishment or factory.
 Otherwise, there can be a severe effect of non-registration.

 The most significant provision in the Act is that it empowers the appropriate Government for prohibiting the employment of contract labour in any process in the respective establishment.

 Non-registration of an establishment invites a penalty or fine which varies from state to state.
 Like the Penalty for non-registration of an establishment in Haryana is provided under section 13(6) of the Punjab Shops & Commercial Act, 1958 as applicable to the State of Haryana which is given below.